 Having launched in November 2022, the state-of-the-art Ocean Albatros expedition ship has been made with exploring the frozen lands of the Arctic in mind and will be home for the duration of your Greenland tour.
-With 95 comfortable cabins to suit a range of budgets and 18 zodiac boats for shore landings, it's the perfect vessel for your Greenland tour.
+With 95 comfortable cabins to suit a range of budgets and 18 zodiac boats for shore landings, it's the perfect vessel for your Greenland package.
 And it has been built with sustainability in mind, with a 50% lower carbon footprint than traditional expedition ships.
-When not relaxing in their cabin, travellers can look out for whales on the viewing deck, or relax in the onboard swimming pool and jacuzzi.
+When not relaxing in their cabin, travellers can look out for whales on the viewing deck, or relax in the onboard jacuzzi.
 There is also a spa, bar, and two onboard restaurants to enjoy.

 Throughout your tour, you'll make regular stops to explore settlements, enjoy wildlife-spotting and hiking tours, and to see some of the natural wonders which abound in Greenland.